 When we meet Lysa, she is caked in makeup, and we know that Sansa loves lemon cakes, so there could be a connection.
 Plus, the Whent blood also helps.
-Poison is a “women’s work”, but then again, so is wearing makeup (not a rule, just in general as far as ASOIAF goes).
+Poison is negatively gendered as “women’s work”, but then again, so is wearing makeup (not a rule, just in general as far as ASOIAF goes).

 - A Game of Thrones- Cat VI

 … in truth; five cruel years, for Lysa.
 They had taken their toll.
 Her sister was two years the younger, yet she looked older now.
 Shorter than Catelyn, Lysa had grown thick of body, pale and puffy of face.
 She had the blue eyes of the Tullys, but hers were pale and watery, never still.
 Her small mouth had turned petulant.
 As Catelyn held her, she remembered the slender, high-breasted girl who’d waited beside her that day in the sept at Riverrun.